samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/middleware-android.md

 ### Replay length and session length don't match

 In some scenarios, the length of a replay may exceed the time between the `[Amplitude] Start Session` and `[Amplitude] End Session` events.
-This happens when a user closes the `[Amplitude] End Session` occurs, but before the Android SDK and Session Replay middleare can process it.
+This happens when a user closes the `[Amplitude] End Session` occurs, but before the Android SDK and Session Replay middleware can process it.
 When the user visits the app again, the SDK and middleware process the event and send it to Amplitude, along with the replay.
 You can verify this scenario occurs if you see a discrepancy between the `End Session Client Event Time` and the `Client Upload Time`.

 ### Session replays don't appear in Amplitude